 Are you fed up of people calling you a drama queen?
 Channel those pent up emotions the right way by signing up for a master's in acting abroad.
 Yes, you read that right.
 A master’s in acting.
 Why wait tables in Hollywood when you could take your talent to a whole ‘nother level.

 What if you’re camera shy, but an ace with words?
 How about trying your hand at screenwriting?
 Screenwriters are the unsung heroes of the movie industry, but still make big bucks.
 Do you see yourself as the next Nick Hornby, Richard Linklater, or Diablo Cody?
-There are screenwriting international graduate programs in Melbourne, Montreal, or London.
+There are screenwriting international graduate programs in Montreal or London.
 Alternatively, if you’re quick on your feet, maybe a master’s in dance will toetally blow movie execs away.

 For Peacekeepers and Future World Leaders

 Who’s gonna save the world tonight? (cue Swedish House Mafia) YOU.
 Maybe you’re the next Angelina Jolie and you want to save the world, one refugee at a time.
 Graduate school in Europe might be the choice for you!
 There are degrees for that abroad, too!
 Specialize in international peace studies or interreligious and interethnic relations and learn more about the refugee crisis happening now in Europe, Syria, and Sudan.
 Understand what people are fighting for in other parts of the world.
 With any of the above named international master’s degrees, you’ll be well on your way to work for the UNHCR or other human rights NGOs, without needing a pushy Hollywood publicist.